 Once you’ve come up with that list, try adding action and descriptive words to the terms you’ve come up with.
 It’s okay if the word is longer than seven characters.
 Vanity numbers don’t have to be limited to seven digits.

 So after doing that, here’s what your final list might look like:

-Once you find a good number that’s easy to remember and relates to your business’s brand name, value proposition or industry/service.
-It’s time to find a toll free service that provides you with the affordable, reliable, flexible service.
+Once you find a good number that’s easy to remember and relates to your business’s brand name, value proposition, or industry/service, it’s time to find a toll free service that provides you with affordable, reliable, flexible service.
 That’s where UniTel Voice comes in again.

 Whether you are a one-person team or a large company, UniTel Voice has the virtual phone system features you need to stay connected and sound professional.
 We’re confident we have what you’re looking for.
 More features.
 More Minutes.
 Better pricing.
 Better support.
 See why over 20,000 small businesses have chosen UniTel Voice as their business phone service provider by trying our 30-day risk-free trial today!